 However, there are situations that are beyond the Captain’s control.
 When a Captain is injured, they may be entitled to compensation for pain and suffering, medical expenses, loss of wages and benefits and other damages.

-Section Close DIVCommon Accidents for Ship Captains
+Common Accidents For Ship Captains

 Proving who was at fault in a maritime accident can be challenging.
 For more than 40 years, the Lambert Firm has been representing Captains, shipmasters and skippers who have been injured on vessels.
 Our Captain injury attorneys possess the skills and resources to fully investigate the details of your accident to determine exactly who or what was responsible for your injuries.